 What is Dual Pixel autofocus and how does it work?

 PDAF is the precursor to Dual Pixel autofocus, so understanding how the former works is essential.
-PDAF is based on slightly different images created from masked left-looking and right-looking pixels.
-Comparing the phase difference between these images is used to calculate focus distance.
-These phase-detection pixels typically make up just around 5% of all the image sensor’s pixels.
+PDAF is based on the slightly different images created from masked “left-looking and right-looking” photodiodes embedded into the image sensor’s pixels.
+Comparing the phase difference between these pixels is used to calculate the required focus distance.
+These phase-detection pixels typically make up just around 5-10% of all the image sensor’s pixels.
 PDAF is made more reliable and accurate by using a larger number of dedicated phase-detection pixel pairs.

 Dual Pixel AF focuses in just milliseconds.